ahjoo-de/ahjoo-de.github.io/_posts/2025-02-10-Transform-Map-Scripts.md

 ---
 layout: post
 title: Transform Map Scripts
-description: This is a collection of Scripts to get used in Transform Maps for Data Import.
+description: This is a collection of Scripts I used in Transform Maps for Data Import.
 categories:
 - ServiceNow
 tags: